wicked-problems/workshop/presentation.md

 Step 1.
 Write an abstract and give your presentation a title

 Draft an abstract and give your presentation a title.
 Review and edit your abstract, which should be less than a page in length, single spaced.
 Write your abstract, including title, your name and the date you will present.
-Post your abstract to slack channel #data150_assignment4 by midnight Saturday, April 25th.
+Post your abstract as a single page, pdf document to slack channel #data150_assignment4 by midnight Saturday, April 25th.

 Step 2.
 Prepare the slides for your presentation